Commonwealth Games: Malaysia oust defending champion India in women's table tennis - ExBulletin

 In a quarterfinal that was much easier than their Causeway rivals, Feng laughed in admitting that they could afford to take a look at the trial next to them.

-She said: “We are friends of regional leagues and we are happy for them.
-Beating the defending champions shows how much they have improved.”
+She said: “We are friends from regional leagues and we are happy for them.
+Beating the defending champions shows how much they’ve improved.”

 Sources